Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Click the "Share" button or icon.
 3. Select a social media platform or copy the shareable link.

+**Expected Result:** The blog post should be shareable correctly using the selected method.

-**Expected Result:** The blog post can be shared correctly using the selected method.
+**Actual Result:** The blog post can be shared correctly using the selected method.

 ---